linode/developers/hugo/content/applications/configuration-management/vagrant-linode-environments.md

     Then go to your chosen web browser and navigate to your ip address with `:6789` appended to the end.
 You should see Apache2 Ubuntu Default Page.

     {{< note >}}

->
-    >If you wish to shut down or remove the Linode from your workspace you can do so through one of the following commands:
+If you wish to shut down or remove the Linode from your workspace you can do so through one of the following commands:

-    >
-    >-  `vagrant halt` will power down the Linode through the shutdown mechanism.
+-  `vagrant halt` will power down the Linode through the shutdown mechanism.
 You can then run `vagrant up` again to power on the Linode.
-    >-  `vagrant destroy` will remove the Linode entirely from your account, removing anything that was created during the Vagrant up process or added later to the server.
+-  `vagrant destroy` will remove the Linode entirely from your account, removing anything that was created during the Vagrant up process or added later to the server.

 {{< /note >}}